letsencrypt/website/content/en/post/2019-11-20-how-le-runs-ct-logs.md

 # Load Balancing

 Traffic enters the CT log through an Amazon ELB which is mapped to a Kubernetes Nginx ingress service.
 The ingress service balances traffic amongst multiple Nginx pods.
-The Nginx pods proxy traffic to the CTFE service which balance that traffic to CTFE pods.
+The Nginx pods proxy traffic to the CTFE service which balances that traffic to CTFE pods.

 We employ IP and user agent based rate limiting at this Nginx layer.